Lyman17/React-Portfolio/README.md

 # React Portfolio

   ## Description
-  A portfolio designed to showcase my work made in React
+  A portfolio designed to showcase my work.
+Made in React
   ## Table of Contents
   - [Installation](#installation)
 - [Usage](#usage)